Bookworm-project/BookwormDB/README.md

 ## Related projects

+This builds a database and implements the Bookworm API on particular set of texts.
+There are other projects that

+Some basic, widely appealing visualizations of the data are possible with the Bookworm [web app](https://github.com/bookworm-project/BookwormGUI "Bookworm web app"), which runs on top of the API.

 This is closely tied to two other projects.

-To query the database created here programatically, you should use the Bookworm [API](https://github.com/bookworm-project/BookwormAPI "Bookworm API").

-Some basic, widely appealing visualizations of the data are possible with the Bookworm [web app](https://github.com/bookworm-project/BookwormGUI "Bookworm web app"), which runs on top of the API.

 As of v0.3, all ongoing development has been moved to the `master` branch: those wishing to clone a more stable copy for production may be better off using [the latest release](https://github.com/bookworm-project/BookwormDB/releases), which should be somewhat out of date.